 The rules in our constitutions say that nobody in the government can have everything their way all the time.
-In our government, people from the Legislative, Executive and Judicial branches have to listen to each other and be fair to each other and treat each other with respect - they have to work together.
-No branch of our government does everything by itself.
+In our government, people from the Legislative, Executive and Judicial branches have to listen to each other and be fair to each other and treat each other with respect.
+No one branch of government does everything by itself.